How to drain a flooded cellar / crawl space

-Autumn is underway, with rain showers that flood the streets, causing water levels to rise in cellars and crawl spaces.
+In the UK unpredictable rain showers quickly flooding the streets, causing unwanted water levels to rise in cellars and crawl spaces.

 - Flooded cellar / crawl space